Picovoice/porcupine/binding/react-native/README.md

 **NOTE**: Due to a limitation in React Native CLI autolinking, these two native modules cannot be included as transitive depedencies.
 If you are creating a module that depends on porcupine-react-native and/or react-native-voice-processor, you will have to list these as peer dependencies and require developers to install them alongside.

+## AccessKey

+All bindings require a valid Picovoice `AccessKey` at initialization. `AccessKey`s act as your credentials when using Porcupine SDKs.
+You can create your `AccessKey` for free.
+Make sure to keep your `AccessKey` secret.

+To obtain your `AccessKey`:
+1. Login or Signup for a free account on the [Picovoice Console](https://picovoice.ai/console/).
+2. Once logged in, go to the [`AccessKey` tab](https://console.picovoice.ai/access_key) to create one or use an existing `AccessKey`.

 ## Permissions

 To enable recording with the hardware's microphone, you must first ensure that you have enabled the proper permission on both iOS and Android.